endjin/dotnet-adr/README.md

 ## TLDR;

-Architectural Decision Records (ADRs) are simple Markdown documents used to record technical choices for a project by summarizing the context, the decision, and the consequences. dotnet `adr` is a tool and a bundle of the most common ADR templates you can use to create and maintain ADRs in your project.
+Architectural Decision Records (ADRs) are simple Markdown documents used to record technical choices for a project by summarizing the context, the decision, and the consequences. dotnet `adr` is a tool and a bundle of the most common ADR templates you can use to create and maintain ADRs in your solution.

 Install using: